Mister Car Wash (MCW)

 Competitors offering conveyorized car washes and detailing services include private companies Autobell Car Wash, Zips Car Wash, and Wash Depot Holdings.

-We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Mister Car Wash’s recent performance shows its demand has slowed as its annualized revenue growth of 7.3% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
+Mister Car Wash’s recent performance shows its demand has slowed as its annualized revenue growth of 6.9% over the last two years was below its five-year trend.
+Mister Car Wash Year-On-Year Revenue Growth

-We can dig further into the company’s revenue dynamics by analyzing its same-store sales, which show how much revenue its established locations generate.
-Over the last two years, Mister Car Wash’s same-store sales averaged 2.6% year-on-year growth.
+We can better understand the company’s revenue dynamics by analyzing its same-store sales, which show how much revenue its established locations generate.
+Over the last two years, Mister Car Wash’s same-store sales averaged 2.9% year-on-year growth.
 Because this number is lower than its revenue growth, we can see the opening of new locations is boosting the company’s top-line performance.
+Mister Car Wash Same-Store Sales Growth

-Looking ahead, sell-side analysts expect revenue to grow 5.6% over the next 12 months, a slight deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 5.6% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and implies its products and services will see some demand headwinds.

 6. Operating Margin